fleek-platform/chatbox-widget/README.md

 The widget outputs information to the browser console that can help with troubleshooting.
 Check your browser's developer tools console for messages related to the widget's initialization and operation.

-## How to Contribute

-Contributions to the Fleek Chatbox Widget are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/my-new-feature`
-3. Make your changes
-4. Run the linter: `npm run lint`
-5. Build the project: `npm run build`
-6. Test your changes
-7. Add a changeset to describe your changes: `npx changeset`
-8. Commit your changes: `git commit -m 'Add some feature'`
-9. Push to the branch: `git push origin feature/my-new-feature`
-10. Submit a pull request

 ### Development Guidelines

 - Follow the existing code style